 Birmingham Botanical Gardens offers a variety of internship opportunities to college and high school students throughout the year.
 The purpose is to expose young people to the possibilities of rewarding professional careers in public gardens.

 Rotary Club of Shades Valley Internship

-Please send application materials or requests for more information to:
+Please send requests for more information to:

 2612 Lane Park Road

 Birmingham, AL 25223